R Advanced

 Method 2: Using dplyr’s group_by() and summarise()

-If you combine group_by() and summarise() functions, the output will be in tibble.
+If you combine the group_by() and summarise() functions, the output will be in a tibble.

-The group_by() method accepts a data frame and single or multiple columns as arguments and groups the data frame based on the provided columns’ unique values.
+The group_by() method accepts a data frame and one or more columns as arguments, grouping the data frame based on the unique values of the provided columns.

 Then, we use the summarise() function, which accepts a function—mean in our case—to calculate the mean for each group.